hendrikmaus/blog/content/rust-unwrap-options-in-a-function-that-returns-a-result-type/index.md

 fn main() -> anyhow::Result<()> {  }
 ```

+The `anyhow` crate provides a single `Error` type that let's us replace almost all calls to `unwrap()` width `?`, thereby allowing us to write much leaner application code.

-Then we can use `anyhow::Context` and `?` to return an error whenever our option turns out to be `None`.
-Moreover, we are able to provide a context to the error, which would be printed to the terminal when the program exits.
+We can use another helper called `anyhow::Context` to return an error with a custom message, much like `.expect("some message")`, whenever our option turns out to be `None`.
+So essentially, this allows us to convert an `Option` to a `Result` and add some written context that would be printed to the terminal when failing.
+The application would not panic anymore.

+> Beware that you should not use `anyhow` in library code, because it only defines a single `Error` type, and users of a library wouldn't have anything to match on.

 ```rust
 fn main() -> anyhow::Result<()> {